 My friend quickly told me how other funds were performing much better and how the G-Fund was basically a non-performer.
 It was a safe play but not the best way to invest in TSP for your future.

-You can compare the different funds using the funds comparison matrix.
-Also, you can really take your time and look through the Fund Performance chart.
-Make sure you look over the Summary of Returns and the Annual Returns to get a better idea of how the various funds perform over time.
+Make sure you look over the Annual Returns and the returns over all the years displayed to get a better idea of how the various funds perform over time.
 Then create the best TSP allocation for your investment goals.

 After talking to my friend, I took a more serious and active approach to investing in TSP…and that has made all the difference.